anomalylabs/authorizenet_aim_gateway-extension/README.md

-# Authorize.net Gateway Extension
+# Authorize.net AIM Gateway Extension

-An Authorize.net gateway extension for the Payments module.
+An Authorize.net AIM gateway extension for the Payments module.